 Woodfordians write their gratitude on paper lanterns that become a huge candle mandala.
 The audience and surrounds are filled with flickering candles as the bonfire is lit.

 In a dead forest at the edge of the world, an ancient giant tries to save the last tree - a colossal paperbark that needs fire to germinate.
 A golden conjuror sells tickets to watch the tree die, ignoring Viktor's ancient knowledge, until in a moment of great sacrifice Viktor puts his own soul into the tree, watching its vibrant leaves burst to life as his eyes close for the last time.

 Tilda returns to her village of fire farmers, to find it destroyed by a band of machine-riding, electro-punk Philistines.
 The village moon has been stolen, and a blue neon cage holds the people captive.

 With a little help from the natural world, Tilda frees her village and restores the natural order of things.

 album launch event

 Visuals: Alex Podger + Zero Crossing

-Six custom-build lightboxes, projection mapped from two angles to create a pulsating, fluid backdrop to In Capital's high energy music.
+Six custom-built lightboxes combined with projection by Zero Crossing to create a pulsating, fluid backdrop to In Capital's high energy music.

 Masters of story-telling and spectacle, Macnas are known the world over for their extraordinary puppets and images, accompanied by wild performance and music.
 Myths and poems roll through the streets as shadows stalk the unsuspecting.